 What is Bamboo?

 Bamboo is a plant native to Asia.
 A popular house plant and furniture material, it’s also rich in nutrients.
 Bamboo shoots are the edible part of many bamboo species and are most commonly used in many Asian-inspired dishes.
+In this article we will talk about the wonders of bamboo extract.

 Bamboo is low in fat and high in protein, carbohydrates, fiber, and other vitamins and minerals.
 While bamboo is popular in dishes in Asia, it’s still catching on as a cooking ingredient in the West.
 Some believe this is because bamboo is prevalent throughout Asia and easily accessible as a food source.
 Others feel that bamboo has a slightly pungent smell and a bitter taste that make it an acquired taste.